A remarkable class of elliptic surfaces of amplitude 1 in weighted projective space: Invariants and Elliptic Pencils On the Four types of Surfaces

+The proof that for type 2 the Picard group has rank $3$ has been relegated to ~\ref{app:nijgh}.
+The proof has an arithmetic flavor and uses reduction mod $2$ and $3$.\footnote{After ~\ref{app:nijgh} was ready we realized the existence of the birational transformation of Remark~\ref{rmk:OnNormForms} which shows that this gives another proof (cf.\ Remark~\ref{rmk:bToa}).}

+\textbf{\emph{Type 3 and 4}} concern families of K3 surfaces for which the number of moduli equals the dimension of the period domain.
+Indeed, for type 3 one has $16$ moduli, for type 4 there are $18$ moduli (see Table~\ref{tab:Main}).
+We just calculated the trivial Picard lattice which has rank $4$, respectively $2$ and so the dimension of the period domain associated to the transcendental lattice is $\le 22-4-2=16$, respectively $\le 22-2-2=18$.
+We shall prove that the period map for a modular family in both cases generally is an immersion (see Proposition~\ref{prop:GenPerMap}) and so equality holds which implies that the Picard lattices are as stated. \end{proof}

-\begin{rmk} 1.
-The elliptic fibrations on $X'$ of cases (a) and (b) having a single smooth double fiber $2F_0$ admit an inverse logarithmic transformation (cf. \cite[\S V.13]{4authors}) which leaves the fibration outside the double fiber intact but replaces $2F_0$ by a smooth fiber which is no longer a double fiber.
+\begin{remark} \textbf{1.} The elliptic fibrations on $X'$ of types 1 and 2 having a single smooth double fiber $2F_0$ admit an inverse logarithmic transformation (cf. \cite[\S V.13]{4authors}) which leaves the fibration outside the double fiber intact but replaces $2F_0$ by a smooth fiber which is no longer a double fiber.
 The resulting surface thus is a K3-surface $X''$.
 Note that this procedure changes the Kodaira-dimension!
-Since one can perform a logarithmic transformation on any smooth fiber of the resulting fibration on $X''$, one can in this way construct elliptic surfaces, say $Y_t$, $t\in \bP \setminus \set{(0:1)}$, that are not obtained from surfaces like $X$.
-The Picard-Lattice and the transcendental lattices being the same as for $X$, the surfaces $Y_t$ are projective and their period point belongs to the same period domain. \\ 2.
-The statements in cases (c) and (d) confirm the calculations in S.M.
-Belcastro's thesis~\cite{belcas}. \end{rmk}
+Since one can perform a logarithmic transformation on any smooth fiber of the resulting fibration on $X''$, one can in this way construct elliptic surfaces, say $Y_t$, $t\in \bP \setminus \set{(0:1)}$, that are not obtained from surfaces that like $X$ are weighted hypersurfaces of degree $14$ in $\bP(1,2,3,7)$.
+The Picard lattice and the transcendental lattices being the same as for $X$, the surfaces $Y_t$ are projective and their period point belongs to the same period domain. \\ \textbf{2.} The statements for types 3 and 4 can be used to confirm the specific calculations in S.M.
+Belcastro's thesis~\cite{belcas} for the numbers 22 and 23 in Reid's list since these are birational to our type 3 and 4.
+We find $\NS{}= \operp^2 D_4(-1)\operp U(2 )$, respectively $\NS{}= \operp D_5(-1) \operp D_4(-1)\operp U(2)$.
+For details on the calculation for the first of these, see Example 4.5.7 in the forthcoming book~\cite{quadforms}.